libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 - `GossipThreshold`: when a peer's score drops below this threshold, no gossip is emitted towards that peer and gossip from that peer is ignored.
 This threshold should be negative, such that some information can be propagated to/from mildly negatively scoring peers.
-- `PublishThreshold`: when a peer's score drops below this threshold, self published messages are not propagated towards this peer when (flood) publishing.
+- `PublishThreshold`: when a peer's score drops below this threshold, self-published messages are not propagated towards this peer when (flood) publishing.
 This threshold should be negative, and less than or equal to the gossip threshold.
 - `GraylistThreshold`: when a peer's score drops below this threshold, the peer is graylisted and